liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

     * ``ring_alpha``
     * ``ring_height``
     * ``ring_color``
+  ** Here, the ring alpha value were calculated as average relative abundance within treatment and multiply 10**

   ** Note ** When you forgot to type in all the clade specific paramters and you set up more external ring levesl, during annotation, it will give me a warning that ``Classes not implemented for external annotations``
   Make sure add all of the clade ring information.